isu3ru/ceytech-hands-on-exam/README.md

 This repository contains the files of a php project created for the hands-on exam for ceytech system solutions.

-This is a custom-made codebase and does not rely on any framework whatsoever.
+This is a custom-made codebase built from scratch for this project and does not rely on any framework whatsoever.

-This does use a few composer packages.
+This does use a few composer packages for special purposes.

 - php dotenv
-- php enums
 - symfony var-dumper

 ### Author